yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 ### Exploiting YALMIPs internal framework

-In the code above, we generated the envelope approximations manually, but it is of course possible to hook into the inner workings of YALMIP to generate these sets.
+In the code above, we generated the envelope approximations manually, but it is of course possible to hook into the inner workings of YALMIP to study these sets.

 Our **sin** example